yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 ##### APICAgentsPolicy

-The group that has all of the policies attached which are needed by the APICAgentsUser
+The policy that has all of the access required by the APICAgentsUser

 Policies